linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 23.04.2023 (announcement Oxygen)
+- 🌬️Breathe easy, #OxygenBrowser is in the works!
+Our team is hard at work bringing you a browsing experience that's fresh, clean, and seamless.
+Stay tuned for more updates! #tech #internet #web #innovation 👨‍💻🚀👩‍💻

 ### 22.04.2023 (announcement Snoogie)
 - 👨‍💼👩‍💻💰💡🤖 Exciting news!
 We're putting together a price plan for Biospreed and Snoogie, and getting ready for our paid AI features launch in a few weeks!
 Stay tuned for more updates! #AI #pricing #excited